 The Company's good governance initiatives aim to foster a culture of compliance, performance, transparency and accountability within the organization and to enhance shareholder value.
-As part of its continuing advocacy on good corporate governance, it has fostered partnership with the Institute of Corporate Directors (ICD), a professional organization committed to the professional practice of corporate directorship and participation in ICD's initiatives on governance forums and working sessions.
+Its continuing advocacy on good corporate governance has fostered partnership with the Institute of Corporate Directors (ICD), a professional organization committed to the professional practice of corporate directorship and participation in ICD's initiatives on governance forums and working sessions.